- Incompatible Routers

 Remove "Colombia" from the Geo IP block list.
 The router may be assuming the ".co" of "api.flair.co" is for the country of Colombia and mistakenly blocking access to api.flair.co.

-Are they using Ubiquiti AC Pro Access Points?
+Are you using Ubiquiti AC Pro Access Points?
 These are access points that give coverage from what is effectively a mesh network, but broken into the 2 frequencies.

 Gateway Puck Repeatedly Disconnects from WiFi